Rio Fanning: Theatre

-Together with Tony Doyle in 1970, they founded the Imperial Theatre Group, based in the Oval Theatre, Kensington, which was active for less than two years.
+Together with Tony Doyle in 1970, they founded the Imperial Theatre Group, based in the Oval Theatre, Kennington, which was active for less than two years.
 In 1991, Fanning formed Threesome Productions with actresses Margi Clarke and Stella Fox.

-He would also direct stage plays for the theatre, his first love, preferring it to his screen career.
+He also directed stage plays for the theatre.

 Television

-Fanning made his TV debut in a 1959 episode of Great Expectations and this was followed by roles in Dixon of Dock Green, Z-Cars, Ghost Squad, No Hiding Place, Softly, Softly, The Avengers, The Troubleshooters, The Champions, Budgie, Follyfoot, The Onedin Line, Warship, Hadleigh, Softly, Softly: Task Force, Within These Walls, Fall of Eagles, The Brothers, the Doctor Who classic Horror of Fang Rock, All Creatures Great and Small, Blake's 7, Emmerdale Farm, The Sandbaggers, The Gentle Touch, Juliet Bravo, Play for Today, Casualty, Peak Practice, The Bill, Father Ted (episode - Old Grey Whistle Theft) and Doctors among others.
+Fanning made his TV debut in a 1959 episode of Great Expectations and this was followed by roles in Dixon of Dock Green, Z-Cars, Ghost Squad, No Hiding Place, Softly, Softly, The Avengers, The Troubleshooters, The Champions, Budgie, Follyfoot, The Onedin Line, Warship, Hadleigh, Softly, Softly: Task Force, Within These Walls, Fall of Eagles, The Brothers, the Doctor Who classic Horror of Fang Rock, All Creatures Great and Small, Blake's 7, Emmerdale Farm, The Sandbaggers, The Gentle Touch, Juliet Bravo, Play for Today, Priest, Casualty, Peak Practice, The Bill, Father Ted (episode – Old Grey Whistle Theft) and Doctors among others.
 A regular part came in the form of Dr. O'Casey in The District Nurse.

 Writing

 Under the pen name of Michael Robartes, Fanning wrote for a number of TV shows.
-These included 6 episodes of Emmerdale Farm in 1985 and 2 episodes of The District Nurse in 1987 (after he left his acting role in the show).
+These included six episodes of Emmerdale Farm in 1985 and two episodes of The District Nurse in 1987 (after he left his acting role in the show).
 During two stints, he wrote a total of 65 episodes of EastEnders, firstly between April 1985 and October 1989 and then from April 1992 to January 1995, as well as being storyline editor for 16 episodes between November 1990 and January 1991.

 Using his real name, Fanning contributed episodes to Ballykissangel, The Legend of William Tell, The Adventures of Swiss Family Robinson, Peak Practice and Relic Hunter.